jtharel/ARP-Scanner/README.md

 # ARP-Scanner
-Simple ARP scaner for detecting hosts on a network
+Simple ARP scanner for detecting hosts on a network